kamyab9k/KamVision/README.md

 -----

 `KamVision` makes integrating the Camera2 API into your Jetpack Compose applications simple.
 Follow these three simple steps to get your camera preview up and running quickly.
+Note: This is just a simple setup to get started; you can alter or implement the UI and other parameters based on your project or needs!

 1. Request Camera Permissions:
 ```kotlin